This page was most recently updated on May 8th, 2025

 SECTION 11.04 Gifts.

-The Board of Advisors may accept on behalf of the Corporation, any contribution, gift, bequest or demise for any purpose of the Corporation.
+On behalf of the Corporation, the Board of Advisors may accept any contribution, gift, bequest, or demise for any purpose of the Corporation.

 SECTION 11.05 Monthly Reports.

-SECTION 11.06 Dispersal of Court Funds at End of Reign.
+SECTION 11.06 Dispersal of Court Funds at the end of the Reign.

-The amount to be retained at the end of each reign shall be no less than twenty-five hundred dollars ($2,500.00).
-Furthermore, the Board of Advisors shall review this amount annually at the December Board Meeting to adjust this amount to compensate for inflation, particularly considering the price of regalia, coronation ballroom rental, decorations and all other factors relative to the effective operation and function of this organization.
+The amount retained at the end of each reign shall be no less than twenty-five hundred dollars ($2,500.00).
+Furthermore, the Board of Advisors shall review this amount annually at the December Board Meeting to adjust this amount to compensate for inflation, particularly considering the price of regalia, coronation ballroom rental, decorations, and all other factors related to this organization’s effective operation and function.
 [See Proclamation by Empress XXII, Kitty Litter.]

 SECTION 11.07 Proceeds of Benefit Events.

 A. In designated fund-raising benefit events and designated benefit shows an announcement shall be made stating that all of the entertainers’ tips will go toward the benefit.
-The Court shall ensure that at least eighty (80) percent of the net benefit proceeds shall be delivered to the cause for which they were intended and the Court may take no more than twenty (20) percent of the net proceeds for the general fund of the Court.
-The Board may at the request of the Emperor or Empress waive the twenty percent allowed for the general fund and apply up to one hundred (100) percent to the benefit cause.
+The Court shall ensure that at least eighty (80) percent of the net benefit proceeds shall be delivered to the cause for which they were intended, and the Court may take no more than twenty (20) percent of the net proceeds for the general fund of the Court.
+The Board may, at the request of the reigning monarchs, waive the twenty percent allowed for the general fund and apply up to one hundred (100) percent to the benefit cause.
 [See Proclamation by Empress XIII, Barb Grannis.]

 ARTICLE XII: CONTRIBUTIONS